Git-native · Sandboxed · HackerOS Ecosystem

 hpm run <pkg> <bin> [args]Run a binary from an installed package inside its sandbox

-hpm build <name>Package the current directory (creates a tar.zst archive)
+hpm build <name>Package the current directory as an hpm package

-hpm cleanRemove cached git repos (~/.cache/hpm/repos/) and temp files
+hpm cleanRemove cached git repos and temporary files

-hpm pin <pkg> <ver>Pin a package to a version — prevents automatic updates
+hpm pin <pkg> <ver>Pin a package to a specific version

 hpm unpin <pkg>Unpin the current version